Outpatient Care for Burn Injuries

 Persons between the age of 5 and 20 do very well after a burn.
-A burn has to be as serious in this age group as 90 percent before there is a 50:50 chance of death.
-Infants do more poorly and have a greater chance if the burn was sustained intentionally.
+A burn has to be as severe in this age group as 90 percent before there is a 50:50 chance of death.
+Infants do more poorly and have a greater chance if the burn is sustained intentionally.
 The peak age of those sustaining non-accidental burns is 13-24 months.
-In such cases, a hospitalization is necessary for the patient’s own protection as well as for the management of their injuries.
+In such cases, hospitalization is necessary for the patient’s own protection and the management of their injuries.

-If a patient suffered from an inhalation injury or carbon monoxide poisoning, they may need to be managed for their injuries even if the skin is not much affected.
-There can be swelling of the upper part of the throat, mouth and nose that make it difficult to get air through.
-This type of swelling doesn’t come on right away so a period of observation if these things are suspected is definitely warranted.
+If a patient suffers from an inhalation injury or carbon monoxide poisoning, they may need to be managed for their injuries even if the skin is not much affected.
+There can be swelling of the upper part of the throat, mouth, and nose, making it difficult to get air through.
+This type of swelling doesn’t come on right away, so a period of observation is definitely warranted if these things are suspected.

-When caring for a new burn at home, it is important to first cool the burn and dissipate the heat be it with cool compresses, lavage or immersion in water about 46 degrees Fahrenheit.
+When caring for a new burn at home, it is essential to cool the burn and dissipate the heat, be it with cool compresses, lavage, or immersion in water about 46 degrees Fahrenheit.
 Do not put ice on the wound as this can damage the tissue.
-The cool water or saline will decrease the amount of swelling around the burn and can decrease the pain.
+The cool water or saline will decrease the amount of swelling around the burn and can reduce the pain.
 If the burn surface is large, make sure you don’t put so much cold water on it that the individual becomes hypothermic.
 If the total burn surface area is greater than 10 percent, hypothermia is possible.

-Loose, dead skin should be trimmed away; this should not cause bleeding nor should it be painful.
-Whether a blister is broken or left intact is controversial.
-Some say that blister fluid inhibits the immune function of the area.
-If after ten days, it appears to the doctor that the burn will not heal on its own in the subsequent days, then surgery to remove dead tissue and perhaps place a skin graft over the site may be necessary.
-If the blister interferes with proper dressing of the wound, it should be decompressed.
+Loose, dead skin should be trimmed away; this should not cause bleeding or pain.
+Whether a blister is broken or left intact is controversial, and some say that blister fluid inhibits the immune function of the area.
+If, after ten days, it appears to the doctor that the burn will not heal on its own in the subsequent days, then surgery to remove dead tissue and perhaps place a skin graft over the site may be necessary.
+If the blister interferes with a proper dressing of the wound, it should be decompressed.

-A dirty burn needs to be cleaned with room temperature water or saline along with a mild soap.
+A dirty burn needs to be cleaned with room temperature water or saline and mild soap.
 Do not use antiseptic solutions on a delicate burn.

 Tar and asphalt are more difficult than dirt to remove and require special solvents and waxes to clean up the wound.

 There is no evidence that a topical antibiotic or antibacterial substance will speed the healing or help the wound.
-Petrolatum-soaked gauze is just as helpful as an antibiotic topical agent.
+Petrolatum-soaked gauze is just as helpful as a topical antibiotic agent.
 Triple antibiotic ointment has been shown to fight off infection in some cases.